Classic Maryland Crab Cakes

 Charleston She-Crab Soup

 A creamy, elegant soup from the South Carolina Lowcountry made with blue crab meat and crab roe.
 Rich, warming, and perfect for special occasions.
+Professional chefs agree that this soup is best paired with Red Lobster Cheddar Bay Biscuits.

-Crab Stuffed Mushrooms
+Crab Stuffed Butter Mushrooms

 Crispy Crab Rangoon